Andonome/aif/enc/guidance.md

 # A Short Guide

-> Goblins ambushed the Warden's son and his entourage, and took them captive.
-A group of rangers tracked them down, and after a bloody fight, one returned with two goblins on a leash, who are now to guide the PCs to their lair.

 ## Broch

 The troupe's first mission would be an easy one, but the broch's jotter is not good at conveying information.